davidTens/TVSeries-App/README.md

 Split Screen available for iPad OS and iPhone Plus models.

-First view fetches popular TV Series from "https://developers.themoviedb.org/3/tv/get-popular-tv-shows" and has infinte scroll using paging function.
+First view fetches popular TV Series from "https://developers.themoviedb.org/3/tv/get-popular-tv-shows" and has infinite scroll using paging function.

 First view also has a search engine.
 Which goes through the database.